ucsd-cse131-fa25/ucsd-cse131-fa25.github.io/src/week2/index.md

 In this assignment you'll implement a compiler for a small language called Boa, that has let bindings and binary operators.
 The key difference between this language and what we implemented in class is that there can be _multiple_ variables defined within a single let.
-There are a number of other details where we fill in exact behavior.
+This language as two modes, _Ahead-of-Time (AOT)_ and _Just-in-Time (JIT)_ compilation.
+- **Part 1**: Supporting the Boa Language and _AOT_ compilation of Boa files with a generated assembly file.
+This is with the `-c` compile flag to the main program.
+- **Part 2**: _JIT_ compilation of Boa files with an evaluation at runtime, using [dynasm](https://github.com/CensoredUsername/dynasm-rs).
+This is with the `-e` eval flag to the main program.
+  - The `-g` flag prints the evaluation and writes out AOT assembly for debugging purposes.

 ## Setup